ohitsmekatie/course_advanced_dbt/models/docs/docs_bingeflix.md

 {% enddocs %}

 {% docs bingeflix_column_username %}
-The username associated with the user's account.
+The username is associated with the user's account.
 {% enddocs %}

 {% docs bingeflix_column_user_email %}